About Guadalajara

 Hidden Gems and Local Favorites Off the Tourist Trail:

-- Mercado Libertad: Explore the Mercado Libertad, also known as San Juan de Dios Market, for an authentic shopping experience and delicious local street food.
+- Explore the Mercado Libertad, also known as the San Juan de Dios Market, for a true taste of local life and authentic street food experiences.

 Best Times to Visit Attractions to Avoid Crowds:

-- Early Mornings: Plan to visit popular attractions like the Guadalajara Cathedral and Templo Expiatorio early in the morning to beat the crowds and enjoy a more peaceful experience.
+- Plan your visit to popular landmarks like the Guadalajara Cathedral or Hospicio Cabañas early in the morning to beat the crowds and enjoy a more serene experience.

 Local Events, Festivals, or Seasonal Highlights: